-Failure to maintain the correct polarity and phasing of the current transformers (CTs) will cause an over current fault on power up.
-The converter will never attempt to run; it will stay in a stopped condition.
-Possibly the CTs are installed backwards or the secondary wiring is incorrect, if this is suspected refer to the steps below to isolate the error.
+Failure to maintain the correct polarity of the current transformers (CTs) will cause an over current fault on power up.
+The converter will not run and will stay in a stopped condition.
+If it is suspected that he CTs are installed backwards or the secondary wiring is incorrect, refer to the steps below to isolate the error.

 Note: CT operation can be verified via the HMI touchscreen feedback waveform plot screens.
-Reference the HMI VLine & ILine Waveform Plot Sub Screen in Section 6 for details.
+Reference the HMI VLine & ILine Waveform Plot Sub Screen for details.